Who May Access Zief Library

 In order to gain access to Zief Law Library, individuals who are seeking federal or state depository documents must discuss their research needs with a reference librarian to ensure that the library has the materials that they are seeking.
 If a reference librarian is unavailable, individuals seeking depository documents must discuss their research needs with the Circulation Supervisor on duty.

 All users of the Zief Law Library must show appropriate identification in order to enter the library.
-All visitors not currently affiliated with USF must register at the Circulation Desk in addition to showing the required form of ID and/or guest pass.
 This policy applies whenever the library is open.

 USF students, faculty and staff must swipe their current USF ID.
 USF School of Law alumni must show a Bar card or a USF Law alumni card issued by the USF Law Alumni Relations office.
 Law students, faculty or staff members from other ABA-accredited law schools must show a current school or university ID.
-California attorneys must show a current California Bar card.
 Federal or state depository document users must sign in at the Circulation Desk and, as discussed above, such users must discuss their research needs with the appropriate library staff.

 This Access ID Policy is intended to help ensure the safety of our patrons and the security of the building and its contents.
 Zief Law Library reserves the right to bar or remove any individual who causes disruption or poses a threat to library staff, other patrons, or the security of the library's collections.